 U.S. Secretary Kerry Compares Uganda’s Anti-LGBT Law to Nazism, Apartheid

-February 26, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+February 26, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 U.S Secretary of State John Kerry likened Uganda’s recently-enacted anti-LGBT law to Nazism in Germany and apartheid in South Africa.